 The benefits of single sign-on authentication

-Single sign-on (SSO) authentication allows users to sign in once, and then have access to multiple different sites or pages that would otherwise require additional logins.
+Single sign-on (SSO) authentication allows your users to sign in once, and then have access to multiple different sites or pages that would otherwise require additional logins.

-SSO is then a great way to prevent users from making security mistakes while improving their experience, saving them the hassle of having to re-enter login credentials each time they navigate to a new login portal.
+SSO is then a great way to prevent your users from making security mistakes while improving their experience, saving them the hassle of having to re-enter login credentials each time they navigate to a new login portal.
 It’s also an effective way to lower the strain on help-desk teams since they won’t have to spend much time answering “forgot password” calls and emails.

 At Brightspot, security is paramount.
 The highly secure Brightspot CMS helps protect customer websites, especially those who want to not only maximize security but also improve the user experience.